JasonJ0987/clueless/journals/liland_pham.md

             <AuthProvider baseUrl={baseUrl}>
             </AuthProvider> -->
 Also added a logout button when a user successfully logs in.
 3. Although the team and I were referring to the documentation of JWTdown, we had to reach for help from Paul Wu.
 Without Paul, we wouldn't have know to pass a baseUrl to our App.jsx file.

+## May 26th, 2023
+1. Today, we will officially start on adding front-end pages for our website.
+2. Jason was the driver today for the closet view page while Xander and Sabrina were working on the navigation bar - they are adding a logo and creating drop down buttons for the links.
+As for the closet view page, we had to get assistance from Violet in order to call the correct data that is being passed through the useEffect.
+Since we are using the token to verify if the user is logged in before accessing the closet page, it was incorrectly loading the wrong data information.
+In the end, we were able to grab the correct closet ID needed along with its bins in the browser.
+3. Blocker - although I am referring to older projects I feel like I'm having a difficult time trying to get in the groove with React again.
+The more I start doing a couple more React pages, I think I'll be good then.